TratikDixit/Engg1340_Group_Project_GroupNo_120/README.md

 	```
 ### File input/output (e.g., for loading/saving game status)

-There are different files to store the previous achievements, levels are stored as maps, and  instructions are also saved in files.
+There are different files to store the previous players (Hall of Fame), levels are stored as maps (.txt files), and  instructions are also saved in files.

 ### Program codes in multiple files
 For better structure, our code base has been split into 3 different directories